EmileTrotignon/blog/printing_and_ocaml.md

 }
 ```

-whereas in ocaml, you would need to do the following :
+whereas in ocaml, you would need to do the following:

 ```ocaml
 let f (arr : 'a array) =
   Array.print ???.print arr
 ```

-Which is not possible.
+which is not possible.

 But I still think that being able to say "printing is pain when you have
 abstract type" is ten times better than having to admit that printing is a pain